JUMP TO:

 The Daily Basics:

 In any case, I used the Pixel Watch 3 with a blend of both current and previous-gen Pixel phones.
 One minor notable fun tidbit was how impressed I was that I could switch between phones mid-trip and not lose any data on the watch.
 In my rush to pack for a transatlantic trip, I had grabbed then wrong Pixel phone off the table in my early morning haze.
-Astoundingly, I was able to transfer everything from one phone to the next phone, without any issues or loss of my day’s data to the point.
+Astoundingly, I was able to transfer everything from one phone to the next phone, without any issues or loss of my day’s data to that point.
 While that might seem normal for legacy endurance watches, that’s a hard-no for most smartwatch brands (Apple/Samsung/etc…).
 Anyway, I was impressed.

 Moving onto more mundane things, here’s the default watch face, which includes a slate of complications (data bits) you can customize.
 In my case, I went for having Steps up top, the Readiness score at the right, the Cardio Load on the bottom, and then around the edge a pile of other relatively straightforward metrics (distance at lower left, floors at lower right, calories upper right, and Zone Minutes upper left):